-New Real-Time Architecture and UI Innovations in Veeva CRM Deliver Information to Any Device for Greater Field Productivity | Taiwan News
+New Real-time Architecture and UI Innovations in Veeva CRM Deliver Information to Any Device for Greater Field Productivity | Taiwan News

-PHILADELPHIA--(BUSINESS WIRE)--May 15, 2018--Veeva Commercial & Medical Summit, North America —Veeva Systems (NYSE:VEEV) today announced mobile innovations in Veeva CRM that empower field teams with the information they need from any device.
+PHILADELPHIA--(BUSINESS WIRE)--May 15, 2018--Veeva Systems (NYSE:VEEV) today announced mobile innovations in Veeva CRM that empower field teams with the information they need from any device.
 Veeva CRM’s new real-time architecture combined with the Sunrise user interface (UI) provide a consistent and intuitive mobile experience across all Apple and Windows devices, including phones, tablets, and laptops.
 Now the field can have the right information at the right time for improved execution and productivity.

 New real-time architecture and Sunrise UI in Veeva CRM deliver the right information at the right time to the field across all devices.
 (Photo: Business Wire)